toman-pay/interview-projects/frontend-react.md

-## Senior Backend Developer Project Definition
+## Senior React Developer Project Definition

 ### Goals
 This project is meant to give us a rough idea about how much you are technically experienced and also show you what is the general type of tasks we do in Toman.